AgenceBaltazare/vkrz/wp-content/plugins/acf-extended/readme.txt

 **This plugin requires at least ACF Pro 5.7.10**

 If you don't already own [ACF Pro](https://www.advancedcustomfields.com/pro/), you should consider it.
-It's one of the most powerful WordPress plugin, with a life-time licence for unlimited websites.
+It's one of the most powerful WordPress plugin available.

 == 🏷️ Features ==

-= ACF: Field Groups Settings =
+== ACF: Field Groups Settings ==

 * **Auto Sync PHP**
 Automatically synchronize field groups with local PHP files upon field group updates.
 This feature will create, include and update a local PHP file for each field group (just like the native Json sync feature).